-Below, we break down the advantages that can be seen by developing a culture of employee empowerment in your organization.
+Below, we break down the advantages of developing a culture of employee empowerment in your organization.

 Improved Speed of Problem Solving

-Your employees are the ones on the ground, meaning they are the closest to the most common issues and problems that your organization faces.
-By giving them the authority and resources to handle these problems without input from management means response times will decrease.
+Your employees are the ones on the ground, meaning they are the closest to your organization’s most common issues and problems.
+Giving them the authority and resources to handle these problems without input from management means response times will decrease.
 When faced with a problem, those close to it (your employees) are more familiar with it and have a definitive reason to find an effective solution rapidly.
 Empowered employees know that solving these problems will aid their work, make life easier, and allow them to be more productive.
-Take this in comparison to executives or senior managers, who are often removed from the work.
+Take this in comparison to executives or senior managers, who are often removed from work.
 This means they have a fundamental lack of knowledge and desire required for the solution-finding process.

 Increased Employee Engagement